Search

 Rovaniemi Church

-In addition, there is also the Rovaniemi Church, built in 1950.
+There is also the Rovaniemi Church, built in 1950.
 It is a small church, located about 10 minutes walk from the city centre.

 Also in the centre, you can find the Rovaniemi garden right by the river, which freezes over during the winter.
 It is from here that you have probably one of the most privileged views of the Jätkänkynttilä bridge.